bheimbu/evolutionary_ecology/docs/source/section.rst

 **5. Now you can open the .fasta file in**

 - Any text editor like Editor or Notepad++ (Windows), TextEdit (Mac), Notepadqq (Linux)
-- Or in a sequence editor like BioEdit (Windows), AliView (Mac) —> free software
+- Or in a sequence editor like BioEdit (Windows), AliView (Mac)
-- Or Geneious Prime —> commercial software
+- Or Geneious Prime

 .. image:: /_static/geneious_11.png